JAnin12345/Amazon-PPC-ACoS-Analyzer/README.md

-# Amazon-PPC-ACoS-Analyzer
-Python tool for analyzing Amazon PPC search term reports and optimizing ACoS.using other tools such as

 # Amazon PPC ACoS Analyzer 📊

 An end-to-end data engineering and analytics pipeline designed to ingest raw Amazon Search Term Reports, clean and process the data, perform SQL-based performance analysis, and visualize key advertising metrics like ACoS (Advertising Cost of Sales) and ROAS (Return on Ad Spend) in Power BI.